Rates of Change may be determined graphically, using a tangent to a graph; or numerically by using data to determine the gradient.

 Average velocity = `frac(text(distance))(text(time))` = 720 ÷ 12 = 60m/s

-The graph shows distance against time for a new locomotive.
-What is the speed of the locomotive at 5 seconds?
+The graph shows distance against time for a train pulling away from a station.
+What is the speed of the locomotive at 6 seconds?

 The gradient of the tangent gives the velocity.

 gradient = `frac(text(up))(text(along))` = `frac(45 - 23)(7 - 5)` = `frac(22)(2)` = 11 m/s